-- Purpose: The purpose of this notice of funding opportunity (NOFO) is to support research to develop and pilot a predictive model and tool to aid federal, state, local, tribal, and territorial public health agencies in identifying emerging vaccine misinformation about recommended vaccines, including COVID-19 vaccines, that is likely to spread and have a high potential for impacting vaccine confidence.
-This research and tool will give public health agencies the ability to identify misinformation that may impact vaccine confidence before spreading or impacting people's health decisions.
-This will allow public health agencies to identify misinformation and prioritize response rather than allocating more resources and time to mitigating misinformation that would have little to no impact on health behaviors.
-The resulting tool may also benefit communicators and researchers. - Mechanism of Support: U01 Research Project Cooperative Agreement - Funds Available and Anticipated Number of Awards: The estimated total funding available, including direct and indirect costs, for the entire two (2)-year project period is \$1,000,000.
-The number of awards is expected to be one (1).
+- Purpose: The purpose of this Notice of Funding Opportunity (NOFO) is to support research to: 1) obtain a better understanding of existing vaccination counseling practices for adults, particularly adults who may experience disproportionate burden of vaccine-preventable diseases (e.g., pregnant women, racial or ethnic minority groups, those living in rural communities, those with chronic medical conditions); and 2) implement and evaluate interventions, such as a presumptive approach to vaccination counseling and motivational interviewing, to improve adult vaccination counseling practices at all provider levels (e.g., scheduler, medical assistants, nurses, advanced practice clinicians, physicians) in order to decrease misinformation about vaccines, increase vaccine confidence, and ultimately increase adult vaccine uptake and coverage. - Mechanism of Support: U01 Research Project Cooperative Agreement - Funds Available and Anticipated Number of Awards: The estimated total funding available, including direct and indirect costs, for the entire three (3)-year project period is \$1,500,000.
+The anticipated number of awards is one (1).
 Awards issued under this NOFO are contingent upon availability of funds and a sufficient number of meritorious applications.
 Because the nature and scope of the proposed research will vary from application to application, it is also anticipated that the size and duration of each award may also vary.
-The total amount awarded and the number of awards will depend upon the number, quality, duration and cost of the applications received. - Budget and Project Period: The estimated total funding (direct and indirect) for the first year (12-month budget period) is \$500,000 with individual awards ranging from \$400,000 to \$500,000 for the first year.
-The estimated total funding (direct and indirect) for the entire project period is \$1,000,000.
-The project period is anticipated to run from 09/01/2023 to 08/31/2025.

-- Application Research Strategy Length: Page limits for the Research Strategy are clearly specified in Section IV.
+The total amount awarded, and the number of awards will depend upon the number, quality, duration and cost of the applications received. - Budget and Project Period: The estimated total funding (direct and indirect) for the first year (12-month budget period) is \$500,000.
+The estimated total funding (direct and indirect) for the entire project period is \$1,500,000.
+The project period is anticipated to run from 09/01/2023 to 08/31/2026. - Application Research Strategy Length: Page limits for the Research Strategy are clearly specified in Section IV.
 "Application and Submission Information" of this announcement. - Eligible Institutions/Organizations.
-Institutions/organizations listed in Section III. of this announcement are eligible to apply. - Eligible Project Directors/Principal Investigators (PDs/PIs).
+Institutions/organizations listed in Section III. of this announcement are eligible to apply.

+- Eligible Project Directors/Principal Investigators (PDs/PIs).
 Individuals with the skills, knowledge, and resources necessary to carry out the proposed research are invited to work with their institution/organization to develop an application for support.
-NOTE: CDC does not make awards to individuals directly, but to their respective institutions/organizations.
-Individuals from underrepresented racial and ethnic groups as well as individuals with disabilities are always encouraged to apply through their institution/organization. - Number of PDs/PIs.
+NOTE: CDC does not make awards to individuals directly.
+Individuals from underrepresented racial and ethnic groups as well as individuals with disabilities are always encouraged to apply. - Number of PDs/PIs.
 There will only be one PD/PI for each application. - Number of Applications.
 Only one application per institution (normally identified by having a unique entity identifier [UEI] number) is allowed. - Application Type.
 New. - Application Materials.
 See Section IV.1 for application materials.
-Please note that SF424 (R&R) FORMS-G is to be used when completing the application package.
+Please note that SF424 (R&R) FORMS-H is to be used when completing the application package.
 Please see https://grants.nih.gov/grants/how-to-apply-application-guide.html